NZLouislu/nzlouis-property-ai/stories/forecast-like-function.md

 - Create a dedicated Favorites page/component to display liked properties
 - Implement visual feedback for liked/unliked states
 - Update the forecast page to display the number of likes for each property

-### Description

-As a user, I want to be able to like property cards on the forecast page so that I can save interesting properties for later review and analysis.